What is Piriformis Syndrome?

 - Do not apply heat pads directly to the skin as these can cause burns and I have seen plenty of these in clinic.

-- Light massage can help release muscle tension and active techniques can be used to stretch the muscle.
+- Light massage and mobilisation techniques can help release muscle tension and active techniques can be used to stretch the muscle.

-- Massage on the muscles around the Glutes can be beneficial as compensatory tension can arise through changed movement due to pain.
+- Massage on the muscles around the Glutes and legs can be beneficial as compensatory tension can arise through changed movement due to pain.